zardra/nuclide/docs/_docs/editor/basics.md

 ### Changed Files

-If your project is under source control, the project explorer will highlight the files that have changed in your project since your last commit.
+If your project is under source control, the Project Explorer will highlight the files that have changed in your project since your last commit.

 ![](/static/images/docs/editor-basics-explorer-changed-files.png)

+The Project Explorer's Source Control tab will indicate if uncommitted changes exist or not.
+If you are working with a Mercurial repository, the branches are listed.

 ### Context-Aware Menu